🔝

 The Pillars make a great story-generator.
 The four pairs of ten and twelve letters produce 604 = 12,960,000 possible combinations of Pillars.
 Each pair gets assigned a relationship that opens up space for interpretation.

 I thought it would be fun to build upon this idea.
-That’s how I started working on Pillars
+That’s how I started working on Pillars.

 Brutalist graphics and Ayu Dark